Dick Butkus, Hall of Fame linebacker and Chicago Bears and NFL icon, dies at 80

 Butkus added that Coach George Halas went on to take Sayers out of the game and replace him with Jon Arnett.
 If that had not happened, Butkus said, Sayers could have scored seven or more touchdowns.

 That game was played on Dec.
 12, 1965.
-Sayers noted it was a rainy day, much like the Bears' home opener this year.
+Sayers noted it was a rainy day.

 Future Head Coach Mike Ditka was also on the field as a player for that game – a contemporary Chicago Tribune account notes that he took out 49ers defensive lineman Roland Lakes to help clear the way for the fourth of Sayers' six touchdowns.

+Ditka wrote on Facebook Thursday night: "R.I.P., Dick.
+I can't imagine your table in heaven right now, or who would be there.
+Mild wings, and Heineken on ice.
+Like at one of Dennis McKinnon's famous BBQs, but with clouds.
+Crush your next life like you did this one.
+I'm going to be a while, so don't wait for me.
+You were a brother in Beardom.
+Greatest linebacker of all time. #51"

-The contemporary Tribune also noted that Johnny Morris took out a 49ers left linebacker to help clear the way in that same play.
+The contemporary Tribune also noted that in that 1965 game, Johnny Morris took out a 49ers left linebacker to help clear the way in that same play.
 You may remember Morris as an iconic sports broadcaster, serving as CBS 2 Chicago's sports director from 1975 until 1992, and as an analyst for CBS Sports Bears game broadcasts alongside Tim Ryan for many of those years.

 Quoted by The Athletic, Morris said, "I used to be afraid of Dick Butkus – and he was on my team."